Digits-Partners/Articles/README.md

 (WE) captures the relationship between words such as analogies, similarities, or any other business logic that might be of interest.
 Here some of the key apsects of this concept:

 1. Based on the words corpus, identify a space of features, called embeding space, that would best capture the relationships between words wihtin your domain of interest.
 [Mikolov et. al., 2013, Linguistic regularities in continous space word representation].
-Similarities that hold in n-densional space, may not hold after t-SNE mapping. t-SNE algorithm takes an n dimensional vector and maps in a non-linear way to the 2-dimensional space
+Similarities that hold in n-densional space, may not hold after t-SNE mapping. t-SNE algorithm takes an n dimensional vector and maps it a non-linear way to a 2-dimensional space

 2. Represent each word in the new embeding space by electing one of the following options:

    1. Learn a featurized representation from a large text corpus (up to hundred of billions of words), works well in machine translation

-   2. Take advantage from an existing pre-trained word embeding and transfer its learning to your specific task (smaller trainig set), in particular tasks like name entity recognition, text sumurization, core reference resolution
+   2. Take advantage from an existing pre-trained word embeding network and transfer its learning to your specific task (smaller training set), in particular tasks like name entity recognition, core reference resolution, text sumurization

  3. Eliminates biases such as gender, ethnicity, relegion

-There is some analogy between image encoding through conv nets (resulting full connected layer), and words embeding through a neural network that learns the embeding vectors given a large text corpus.
+There is some analogy between image encoding through convolutional nets (resulting in a full connected layer), and words embeding through a neural network that learns the embeding vectors given a large text corpus.
 Yet there is one slight difference between the two, that is in the case of word embeding, the text corpus is fixed and embeded vectors are learnt only for that text corpus, whereas in the image encoding, training set is dynamic, ie the neural network learns encoding even for new images.

 ## Unidirectional recursive neural networks (RNN)